|

 built across the street to the east to house Panzerjäger Abteilung 38 (38th Anti-Tank Battalion).

-This monument near the east gate of Ledward Barracks honors the dead of PzJgrAbt.
+This monument near the east gate of the former Ledward Barracks honors the dead of PzJgrAbt.

 38, which served in the 2nd Panzer Division.
 Only three buildings of the